-Arsenal Football Club is one of the most successful clubs in the country, having won the top-flight league title and FA Cup thirteen times, the Community/Charity Shield fifteen times, and the League Cup twice.
+Arsenal are one of the most successful clubs in the country, having won the top-flight league title and FA Cup thirteen times, the Community/Charity Shield fifteen times, and the League Cup twice.
 Unfortunately, we have been less successful in Europe with only one UEFA Cup Winners Cup and one Fairs Cup to our name.

 However, this year we are one of the favourites to win a trophy in Europe according to the Europa League betting odds, but can we live up to expectations and win it?